 Published books and articles on the social and cultural history of education with particular interests in school curricula and pedagogies, teachers and their professional identities, higher education and educational policy development.
 He has researched and written on educational innovators and progressives, and is a contributor to the Oxford Dictionary of National Biography.
 He has been active nationally and internationally in organisations for the study of educational history, convening conferences and on the editorial boards of learned journals.

-Peter Cunningham is an historian and educationist teaching Educational Studies in the Faculty of Education as Senior Lecturer 2001-2008, and now a member of the Faculty’s team for teacher professional development in Kazakhstan.
+Teaching in primary schools in Oxfordshire and Leicestershire, in the Faculty of Education as Senior Lecturer 2001-2008, and subsequently a member of the Faculty’s team for teacher professional development in Kazakhstan.

-Professional identities and the watershed of war: teachers, histories and memories’in the first issue of a new journal Historia y Memoria de la Educación (January 2015)
+Professional identities and the watershed of war: teachers, histories and memories.
+Historia y Memoria de la Educación (2014)

 Decorated School: Essays on the Visual Culture of Schooling (2013) http://thedecoratedschool.blogspot.com/